Yassinbesbes/ChatApp/README.md

     Open the `index.html` file in your preferred web browser to view the chat message interface.

-This project is based on the "Make Your Own App" course available on [edX](https://www.edx.org/learn/app-development/technische-universitat-munchen-make-your-own-app).
+⚠️ **Note:** This project is based on the "Make Your Own App" course available on [edX](https://www.edx.org/learn/app-development/technische-universitat-munchen-make-your-own-app).
 It incorporates the foundational knowledge and skills learned from the course to create a practical web application.